 • Two pieces of valid government-issued ID for each person (at least one must include a photo)

-• A completed marriage licence application form
+• completed marriage licence application form

 Download the form from ServiceOntario